whisperpine/quickfix-messages.nvim/README.md

 # README

-Put neovim messages into the quickfix list by command `QuickfixMessages`.
+A minimalist neovim plugin to put messages into the quickfix list by command `QuickfixMessages`.

 ## Get Started

-lazy.nvim
+Install this plugin by [lazy.nvim](https://github.com/folke/lazy.nvim):

 ```lua
 {